RomanPilyushin/Mind/The Future Tense (das Futur).md

 - _Sie werden das Haus renovieren._ (They will renovate the house.)
 - _Wirst du mit uns kommen?_ (Will you come with us?)

 In summary, _das Futur_ is a straightforward tense used to express future intentions, predictions, and assumptions in German.
-While it is essential for clarity, especially in written or formal contexts, the [[The Present Tense (das Präsens)|present tense]] often serves a similar function in everyday speech when accompanied by time indicators.
+While it is essential for clarity, especially in written or formal contexts, the [[The Present Simple (das Präsens)|present tense]] often serves a similar function in everyday speech when accompanied by time indicators.

 ### Dartmouth
 #### **The Future Tense in English:**

-1) by using the progressive [[The Present Tense (das Präsens)|present tense]] when the context makes the future meaning clear:
+1) by using the progressive [[The Present Simple (das Präsens)|present tense]] when the context makes the future meaning clear:

 |   |
 |---|